SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Atmospheric Model Fitting

 \section{Atmospheric Model Fitting}

-We use a uniform two stage fitting pipeline to derive atmospheric parameters for the full SPHEREx sample.
+We use a uniform two-stage fitting pipeline to derive atmospheric parameters for the full SPHEREx sample.
 We first perform minimum $\chi^2$ fitting on model grids to identify an initial solution for each source, then refine that solution with nested sampling Bayesian inference.